acltc/url-shortener-app/README.md

 Ignore the (.:format) for now, and you should understand what’s going on.
 There are four columns.
 The leftmost column contains the "named routes" (which we will learn about), the second column contains the HTTP verbs, the third column contain the URL, and the rightmost column contains the controller and action that each route triggers.

 ##Our first controller
-Next, let’s create a links controller.
+Next, create a links controller.

 Open up this new links_controller and let’s create our first action, the **index** action.
 Remember, the **index** action represents where you can view an overview-type list of *all* of a given resource.